fables-tales/2015-roles/roles_description.md

 Volunteers on reception will be responsible for checking people in to the competition.
 They should check that everyone who enters the competiiton is wearing a wristband.
-For Students under the age of 18 this means taking their tickes and giving them a wristband.
+For Students under the age of 18 this means taking/scanning their tickes and giving them a wristband.
 For everyone else, this means making them sign a media consent form and then issuing them a wristband.
 Reception will also be responsible for collecting spare batteries from teams when they enter.

 * Person responsible for training: **Jeremy Morse**
 * Equipment present: computers for ticket scanning, wristband crimpers,